 - Change in work relationships

-- Frequent complaints either by the employee or about the employee by other employees.
+- Frequent complaints either by the employee or about the employee by others

-- When there are no work performance problems but an employee shares a personal problem with you.
+- When an employee shares a personal problem with you

-The UI EAP can also provide information and assistance in finding the resources that you, as a supervisor or leader may need to address your concerns with the employee.
+EAP also can provide information and assistance in finding the resources you may need to address your concerns with the employee.

-- What To Do When an Employee is Depressed
+- What to Do When an Employee is Depressed (healthieryou.com)

 - Top 9 Tips for Dealing with Problem Behavior in the Workplace